inveniosoftware/docs-invenio-rdm/docs/develop/customize.md

 !!! warning "That evil cache"
     If you do not see it changing, check in an incognito window, the browser might have cached the logo.

+Need further customizations?
+Have you thought of creating your own extensions?
+How to add them to your InvenioRDM instance is explained in the next section - [here](../extensions/custom.md).